Kochise/win_portable/Internet/curl/docs/TheArtOfHttpScripting.md

  previous URL.

- If the original form was seen on the page `www.example.com/when/birth.html`, the second page you'll get will become `www.example.com/when/junk.cgi?birthyear=1905&press=OK`.
+ If the original form was seen on the page `www.example.com/when/birth.html`, the second page you will get will become `www.example.com/when/junk.cgi?birthyear=1905&press=OK`.

  Most search engines work this way.